 Most children love the toy store but she always has a fit when we go inside and see aisles and aisles of stacks of toys and games and children playing and running around and then she calms down as soon as we leave (complexity, sensory complexity).
 And so on and so forth.

-Every time you see “behavior,” you can spot the CVI characteristic that goes with it, right beneath the surface.
+Every time you see the “behavior,” you can also spot the CVI characteristic that goes with it, right beneath the surface.
 It’s time we all learned how to see the CVI.